Danielle Rodriguez: Coaching career

 On December 1, 2018, the Icelandic Basketball Federation announced that it had hired Rodriguez as an assistant coach to the Icelandic women's national under-20 basketball team.

 In May 2020, Rodriguez was hired as an assistant coach to Stjarnan men's basketball team and became the first woman to serve as a coach in the Icelandic top-tier Úrvalsdeild karla.

 In August 2020, Rodriguez was hired as an assistant coach to the Icelandic women's national basketball team.

 On 27 September 2020, she won her first medal as a coach when Stjarnan defeated Grindavík in the Icelandic Super Cup.

 In August 2021, Rodriguez was named an assistant coach with University of San Diego women's basketball team.

+Personal life

+In Decemenber 2023 it was announced that she was one of 20 individuals that were recommended for an Icelandic citizenship by Alþingi.
+On 16 December, her citizenship was approved by a parliament vote.